-Value proposition, messaging, and positioning are all fancy marketing terms to describe the intention your company wishes to set with your target customers.
+Value proposition, messaging, and positioning are all fancy marketing terms to describe the intention your company wishes to set with your B2B buyer persona.

 While these three things individually are different, when you weave them together, your customers should walk away with an understanding of:

 - The value your B2B tech company provides to them